Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Michigan's games this season have gone over 51 points five of eight times.
+- Michigan and its opponents have combined to put up more than 51 points in five of eight games this season.

-- Indiana and its opponents have combined to score more than 51 points in five of eight games this season.
+- Indiana's games have gone over 51 points in five of eight chances this season.

-- The combined points per game average of the two teams, 59.1, is 8.1 points more than Saturday's over/under.
+- The two teams combine to score 59.1 points per game, 8.1 more than the total in this contest.

-- These two squads combine to allow 48.7 points per game, 2.3 fewer than this contest's over/under.
+- This contest's total is 2.3 points greater than the 48.7 these two squads combine to allow per game this season.

 - The Wolverines and their opponents have scored an average of 51.8 points per game in 2021, 0.8 more than Saturday's total.